kaimast/lsm-rs/README.md

  Please use the [leveldb](https://github.com/skade/leveldb) or [rocksdb](https://github.com/rust-rocksdb/rust-rocksdb) crate for this purpose.

 This implementation does *not* aim to reimplement LevelDB.
 The major differences are:
-* *Separation of keys and values*: like [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), values are store separately to increase compaction speed
+* *Separation of keys and values*: like [WiscKey](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf), values are stored separately to increase compaction speed
 * *Concurrent compaction*: Multiple threads can compact at the same time for higher write throughput (not fully implemented yet)
 * *Async-support*: All API calls are exposed as async functions.